Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       Following up a full year after these changes were launched in september 2018; I found there were 46% more unique purchases, with 25% increase in the number of tables sold.

       The improved sales do not necessarily measure the success of changes on the website however.
-The work I did to help the marketing team, and push them towards social media might have had a more significant impact.
+The work I did to help the marketing team, and push them towards social media may have had a more significant impact.

       For this reason I find checking for expected behavioural changes is a better measure of success.